oils-for-unix/oils/doc/oil-help.md

 <!-- note: explicit anchor necessary because of mangling -->
 <h4 id="strict:all">strict:all</h4>

-Option in this group disallow problematic or confusing shell constructs.
+Option in this group disallows problematic or confusing shell constructs.
 The resulting script will still run in another shell.

     shopt --set strict:all  # turn on all options